lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Target Language Reference.md

 Here, the first reaction schedules an integer-valued action to trigger after 200 microseconds.
 As explained below, action payloads are carried by tokens.
 The second reaction grabs the token rather than the value using the syntax `a->token` (the name of the action followed by `->token`).
 It then forwards the token to the output.
 The output data type is `int*` not `int` because the token carries a pointer to dynamically allocated memory that contains the value.
 All inputs and outputs with types ending in `*` or `[]` are carried by tokens.

-All of the `SET` macros will overwrite any output value previously set at the same logical time and will cause the final output value to be sent to all reactors connected to the output.
+All of the `lf_set` macros will overwrite any output value previously set at the same logical time and will cause the final output value to be sent to all reactors connected to the output.
 They also all set a local `<out>->is_present` variable to true.
 This can be used to subsequently test whether the output value has been set.

 ### Dynamically Allocated Structs